Topological Parallax: A Geometric Specification for Deep Perception Models: Supplementary Material: Code

 It is designed as a simple Python package, following community best-practices for tooling and layout.
 Documentation is provided there.
 We recommend that the reader go to the repository for issue tracking, improvements, bug fixes, testing pipelines, etc.

-Because this package relies on GUDHI \cite{the_gudhi_project_gudhi_2023}, the filtration values are by diameter not radius.
-This is important to note, because the theory in the paper is written using radius not diameter.
+Because this package relies on GUDHI \citet{the_gudhi_project_gudhi_2023}, the filtration values are by diameter (not radius).
+This is important to note, because the theory in the paper is written using radius (not diameter) as the filtration value.

+Topological parallax has the same computational complexity as the computation of Rips complexes and their persistence diagrams---albeit with a larger constant.
+This is because parallax merely inserts a model-evaluation step upon the examination of each edge.
+The constant therefore is \(tN^2\) for \(N\) points and a model that takes time \(t\) to evaluate.
+There are very interesting dimension- and structure-dependendent estimates for the real-life/expected timing of Rips computations, such as \citet{bauer_keeping_2022}.
+Distributed persistence can parallelize this process, as in \citet{solomon_geometry_2022}.
+See \url{https://gitlab.com/geomdata/dispers}.

 \begin{itemize} \item Figure~\ref{fig:winky} was produced with the Jupyter notebook \texttt{notebooks/Winky Example.ipynb}.
 Compare and contrast the Python scripts \texttt{runners/run\_winky\_nn.py} versus \texttt{runners/run\_winky\_tree.py} \item Figure~\ref{fig:cyclo1} was produced with the Python script \texttt{runners/run\_cyclooctane\_balls.py}.
 Compare and contrast that script with \texttt{runners/run\_cyclooctane\_nnfar.py} and \texttt{run\_cyclooctane\_nnhull.py}.
 These examples may take 100-500 GB of RAM to compute the persistence diagrams as currently implemented. \item Figure~\ref{fig:bonds} was produced with the Python script \texttt{runners/bond\_lengths.py} \end{itemize}